William S. Skylstad: Early life

-The oldest of six children, William Skylstad was born in Omak, Washington on March 2, 1934, delivered on a table in the garage.
+The oldest of six children, William Skylstad was born in Omak, Washington on March 2, 1934, delivered on a table in the family garage.
 A Norwegian immigrant, his father Stephen Skylstad was an apple farmer.
-Stephen Skylstad was a Lutheran, but his wife (Reneldes Elizabeth Danzl-Skylstad) was a Catholic from Minnesota.
+Stephen was a Lutheran, but his wife (Reneldes Elizabeth Danzl-Skylstad) was a Catholic from Minnesota.

 At age 14, having decided to enter the Catholic priesthood, William Skylstad left home to attend the Pontifical College Josephinum in Worthington, Ohio.

 Priesthood

 On May 21, 1960, Skylstad was ordained a priest by Archbishop Egidio Vagnozzi at the Josephinum for the Diocese of Spokane.
-That same year, Skylstad attended Washington State University and served as an assistant pastor at a parish in Pullman, Washington.
+That same year, Skylstad attended Washington State University in Pullman, Washington, and served as an assistant pastor at a parish in that town.

 In 1960, Skylstad began teaching at Mater Cleri, a minor seminary in Colbert, Washington, evaluating student fitness for the priesthood.
-He entered Gonzaga University in 1961, graduating in 1964.
+He entered Gonzaga University in Spokane, Washington, in 1961, graduating in 1964.
 In 1968, Skylstad was appointed rector at the Mater Cleri.
 That same year, he became the pastor of St. Joseph Parish in Colbert.
 He also sat on a personnel board that counseled the bishop on problem priests.
 Skylstad continued serving at Mater Cleri and St. Joseph until 1974.

-In 1974 Skylstad became pastor at Assumption of the Blessed Virgin Mary Parish in Spokane, Washington.
-In 1976, he left the parish to become chancellor of the diocese.
+In 1974 Skylstad became pastor at Assumption of the Blessed Virgin Mary Parish in Spokane.
+In 1976, he left the parish to serve as chancellor of the diocese.